-Framework reference Google Cloud commentary (2) Security of your data and applications in the cloud You define the security of your data and applications in the cloud.
-This refers to the security measures that you choose to implement and operate when you use the Services. (a) Security by default Although we want to offer you as much choice as possible when it comes to your data, the security of your data is of paramount importance to Google and we take the following proactive steps to assist you: • Encryption at rest .
-Google encrypts customer data stored at rest by default, with no additional action required from you.
-More information is available on the Google Cloud Encryption at rest page. • Encryption in transit .
-Google encrypts and authenticates all data in transit at one or more network layers when data moves outside physical boundaries not controlled by Google or on behalf of Google.
-More information is available on the Google Cloud Encryption in transit page. (b) Security products In addition to the other tools and practices available to you outside Google, you can choose to use tools provided by Google to enhance and monitor the security of your data.
-Information on Google's security products is available on our Cloud Security Products page. (c) Security resources Google also publishes guidance on: Security best practices Security use cases Security blueprints
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference (2) Security of your data and applications in the cloud You define the security of your data and applications in the cloud.
+This refers to the security measures that you choose to implement and operate when you use the Services. (a) Security by default Although we want to offer you as much choice as possible when it comes to your data, the security of your data is of paramount importance to Google and we take the following proactive steps to assist you: Encryption at rest.
+Google encrypts certain data while it is stored at rest on a disk (including solid-state drives) or backup media.
+Even if an attacker or someone with physical access obtains the storage equipment containing your data, they won't be able to read it because they don't have the necessary encryption keys.
+For more information on Google Workspace encryption and key management tools provided by Google, see our Google Workspace encryption whitepaper.
+Encryption in transit.
+Google encrypts all data while it is "in transit"-traveling over the Internet and across the Google network between data centers.
+Should an attacker intercept such transmissions, they will only be able to capture encrypted data, at one or more network layers when data moves outside physical boundaries not controlled by Google or on behalf of Google.
+For more information on Google Workspace encryption and key management tools provided by Google, see our Google Workspace encryption whitepaper. (b) Security products In addition to the other tools and practices available to you outside Google, you can choose to use tools provided by Google to enhance and monitor the security of your data.
+Information on Google's security products is available on our Google Workspace security and data protection page.
+Data Security; Additional Security Controls (Cloud Data Processing Addendum)